Dylan Kerr: Coaching roles in South Africa and Vietnam

-In September 2009, Kerr joined South African club Mpumalanga Black Aces as assistant manager, working with head coach Sammy Troughton.
+In September 2009, Kerr joined South African club Mpumalanga Black Aces as assistant manager.

 In 2011, he was appointed as academy director and assistant coach at Khatoco in V.League 1, the top division in Vietnam.
 Kerr followed the franchise when it was sold to Hải Phòng.
 He assisted the head coach and was head of development for the younger players.

 In 2012 Kerr was involved with the Vietnamese national team for the AFF Championship, assisting the technical bench and heading the fitness programme.

 Hải Phòng

 In 2013 Kerr became head coach of Hải Phòng, leading them to success in the Vietnam National Cup in his first season.

-Kerr decided not to renew his contract at the end of the season and left the club.

 Burton Albion, Simba and return to UK

-In 2015, Kerr was Burton Albion Academy’s Under-18s head coach, before joining Tanzanian Premier League club Simba as head coach.
+In 2015, Kerr was Burton Albion Academy's Under-18s head coach, before joining Tanzanian Premier League club Simba as head coach.
 He guided the team into the top three in the league.

 In 2016, he returned to the UK and was appointed as the Under-18s academy coach at Chesterfield.

 Gor Mahia

 In July 2017, Kerr was confirmed as head coach of Gor Mahia.

 He won the Kenyan Premier League manager of the month award in September 2017 on his way to winning the league title in his first season.
 He won the Kenyan Premier League coach of the month award again in June 2018.

 Kerr completed a trophy treble in 2018, winning the Kenyan Premier League, Kenyan Super Cup and SportPesa Super Cup, as well as securing qualification for the 2018 CAF Confederation Cup group stages.
-He resigned in November 2018.

 Black Leopards

 In November 2018, Kerr was appointed as manager of Black Leopards in the South African Premier Division.

 He won the coach of the month award in January 2019, becoming the first Leopards coach in 10 years to win the accolade, and helped Leopards avoid relegation.
-He resigned in May 2019.

 Baroka

-In January 2020, Kerr was appointed as the head coach of Baroka, but missed some of his early matches due to a work permit delay.
+In January 2020, Kerr was appointed as the head coach of Baroka.

 Kerr kept Baroka in the South African Premier Division, but Baroka suspended him in November 2020 for what the club described as 'undermining the chairman and owner in a post-match press conference'.
 With three years remaining on his contract, Kerr decided to take legal action for unfair dismissal and won his case.

 Black Leopards return and cup success with TTM

 He returned to Black Leopards in November 2020, then was appointed head coach at Tshakhuma Tsha Madzivhandila in February 2021 and won the Nedbank Cup during his time in charge.

-He left the club at the end of the 2020-21 season.